Browser outdated: Flight search is not supported in IE version 10 or lesser. Please visit malaysiaairlines.com with supported browser.

 Cabin crew medical training

-Cabin crew are trained in the use of first-aid equipment and in carrying out basic first-aid and resuscitation procedures.
-They are also trained to recognise a range of medical conditions that may cause emergencies on board and to act appropriately to manage these.
+Malaysia Airlines cabin crew are trained in the use of first-aid equipment and in carrying out first-aid and CPR procedures.
+They are also trained to recognize a range of common medical conditions and to provide the necessary assistance.

 Medical equipment onboard